 According to Catherine Brennan, registered dietitian and certified lactation counselor, not eating well while breastfeeding won’t necessarily change your breastmilk production, but it could affect your energy level, mood, and general sense of well-being.
 So, according to Brennan, it’s important to eat well—and eat enough—because your overall health depends on it.

 When you’re getting enough nutrients, your baby will as well.
-So here are some examples of foods you should be eating:
+Below are some examples of foods you should be eating.

 A 2009 study found that mothers who consume foods rich in these essential fatty acids have breast milk that’s rich in DHA, which is important for brain function.

 “While studies are mixed as to whether this results in smarter children or better brain and neurological development, it is still a great idea for Mom to get more DHA in her diet while breastfeeding,” Genevieve Howland, bestselling author of The Mama Natural Week-by-Week Guide to Pregnancy and Childbirth, told HelloGiggles.